-The Brassington enclosures of 1808 also disguised any remains of the route around Longcliffe through the creation of new field boundaries and the removal of old ones (as had the Hartington Enclosure Award of 1799 further north, noted by Lomas, 1958).
-These boundaries were then further disrupted by the building of the Cromford and High Peak Railway in 1830.
-Consequently, by the time a decent map of the Manor of Brassington was produced in 1833 (seen by Cockerton in 1937), the line of The Street across Brassington Moor via Longcliffe to Manystones Lane had been lost, with Manystones Lane apparently diverted at its western end to join the turnpike.
-The agger of The Street then appears to have been destroyed between Longcliffe and Manystones Lane by ploughing, lead mining and probably by stripping its stone to build the turnpike and divert the west end of Manystones Lane.
-As far as we can tell therefore, the agger of the Street between Longcliffe and Manystones Lane has been wholly obliterated with the remains of its course badly damaged by a range of industrial and agricultural activities from mineral extraction over two centuries to the construction of more recent slurry ponds.
+The Brassington enclosures of 1808, as well as lead mining, also severed any remains of the route around Longcliffe through the creation of new field boundaries and the removal of old ones (as had the Hartington Enclosure Award of 1799 further north, noted by Lomas, 1958).
+These boundaries were then further disrupted by the building of the Cromford and High Peak Railway.
+Consequently, by the time a decent map of the Manor of Brassington was produced in 1833, the line of The Street across Brassington Moor via Longcliffe to Manystones Lane had been lost, with Manystones Lane diverted at its western end to join the turnpike.
+The remaining agger of The Street then appears to have been partially destroyed between Longcliffe and Manystones Lane by ploughing, lead mining and perhaps by stripping its stone to build the turnpike.

-However, survival of The Street as the eastern end of Manystones Lane and Brassington Lane as a modern but minor road still enables us to see one of the finest alignments of any road in the area.
+However, survival of The Street at the Wirksworth end of Manystones Lane and Brassington Lane as a modern but minor road serving Brassington still enables us to see one of the finest alignments of any road in the area.
 Standing at Gallows Knoll, one can look along the line of the road down the Knoll past Enniscloud Meadow Farm and see the sun set along it in the west of an evening.
-For the last two kilometres eastwards into Wirksworth the road turns into a raggedy, badly encroached-upon country lane.
+For the last mile eastwards into Wirksworth the road turns into a raggedy country lane.

 Hutchinson's 1709 map of Wirksworth (D258 M/18/6) shows Brassington Lane more or less on its present route into West End with the exception of a small diversion of the early nineteenth century.
 The change from fine alignment to raggedy lane is not unusual.
-The line of the road into Wirksworth was extremely badly encroached upon by lead mining and extracts from the Wirksworth Courts Leet give many cases of attempts even to block or encroach upon the local roads and we cannot be certain of the effectiveness of the Leet in keeping local road alignments as they were originally laid out.
+The line of the road into Wirksworth was extremely badly encroached upon by lead mining and extracts from the Wirksworth Court Leet give many cases of attempts even to block or encroach upon the local roads and we cannot be certain of the effectiveness of the Leet in keeping local road alignments as they were originally laid out.